 Pavlova with yogurt sorbet.
 My husband gave up from the get go and said he wouldn’t have dessert so it was left up to me to take on the responsibility.
 I’d say this was good, but the pavlova was really too much and too sweet for our liking (and capacity).
 It was the only dish we had trouble completing and we did it together.
 I was actually eyeing the Cheese Plate for desert but thought oh, it’s too calorific.
 Of course, I don’t know why I thought the pavlova would have less calories (it didn’t, I almost died when I checked it on my calorie tracker).
 In hindsight we should have gone for the third option, the Almond Profiteroles but no matter.
 It’s not that the Pavlova was bad it was just an excess of flavours and amount after we had already ravaged 3 plates of savoury.

 I thoroughly enjoyed our first Michelin experience.
 Not being a food connoiseur, I didn’t absorb the lunch through a critical food lens but was predisposed to loving everything.
-We have eaten at some flashy hotel restaurants before and I guess what made the difference between a Michelin experience and a generic 5 star hotel restaurant is the creativity invested in bringing out the best of the flavours, the warmth you receive from the service and the passion the team exuded in the actual food.
+Although we very occasionally indulge in luxury dining (it’s definitely not our go-to mode) what made the difference between a Michelin experience and a generic 5 star hotel restaurant is the creativity invested in bringing out the best of the flavours, the warmth you receive from the service and the passion the team exuded in the actual food.
 I don’t know if we will continue to repeat this Michelin dining trend (I probably need to find an equally enthusiastic girlfriend for this kind of adventure) but if I am, then that was a great start and if I’m not I’m glad that was the only experience.
 Subtle but delightful.